imakashgusain/imakashgusain/README.md

 - 👋 Hi, I’m @imakashgusain
 - 👀 I’m interested in programming with Java
-- 🌱 I’m currently mastering Data structure and algo
+- 🌱 working as a software enginner in Gemini Solutions Private Ltd.
--     Also 3 star coder on codechef
+- ✨ experienced in creating Restful web services using Spring Boot.
 - 📫 How to reach me akashgusain57@gmail.com

 <!---